saikiranpattipaka/Notes/Kubernetes Notes/Kubernetes Notes.md

 |Load Balancing	     |Internal (Kube-Proxy), External (LoadBalancer, Ingress)   |
 |Networking	         |Flat Pod Network, Service Network, Node Network           |
 |Security	           |Network Policies, RBAC                                    |

+##### KubeShark
+KubeShark is a tool designed to help with observability and debugging of Kubernetes environments.
+It is primarily used for monitoring and analyzing network traffic in Kubernetes clusters.
+Here’s a more detailed look at its use cases:

+1. Network Traffic Monitoring: KubeShark allows users to capture and analyze network traffic between pods in a Kubernetes cluster.
+This is particularly useful for troubleshooting networking issues, understanding the flow of traffic, and detecting anomalies within the cluster.
+2. Real-time Monitoring: It provides real-time insights into network activity, allowing you to observe the behavior of microservices and their communication patterns.
+3. Distributed Tracing: KubeShark can be used for tracing requests as they travel across multiple services or pods, helping identify performance bottlenecks and any issues related to latency or failures.
+4. Simplifying Debugging: With KubeShark, you can quickly diagnose networking-related problems like misconfigured services, failed connections, or unexpected behaviors without needing to manually inspect each individual pod’s logs or network configuration.
+5. Visualization: It can visualize the network flows in the cluster, which helps in understanding the traffic between services and how data is moving within the cluster.
+This can aid in security auditing and performance monitoring.
+6. Integration with Other Tools: KubeShark can integrate with other observability tools, like Prometheus, Grafana, or Jaeger, to provide a more holistic view of the cluster's performance and health.

+In short, KubeShark helps Kubernetes operators and developers understand and manage network traffic in a microservices-based architecture, which is essential for troubleshooting, optimizing performance, and ensuring security.

 |Ingress	            |Advanced HTTP/S routing, SSL termination                  |